Top things to do in Venice

 It was raining when myself and my sister visited here on our first trip to Venice in March (yes the time it literally was all four seasons in three days!) but these beautiful colourful houses made it seem like the sunniest day of the year.

 It is a far cry from the hustle and bustle of Venice.
 Think tranquil and calm with elderly ladies embroidering original Burano lace by their tombolo’s, while laughing and chatting in squares among them.
 It really couldn’t be more picturesque.
-We visited a glass blowing factory while we were there and whilst Murano is world renowned for it’s glass it was so wonderful to see this historic tradition in the flesh.
-Burano is a must see when visiting Venice.
+We visited a glass blowing factory while we were there, and while Murano is world-renowned for it’s glass, it was so wonderful to see this historic tradition in the flesh.
+Burano is a must-see when visiting Venice.

 Drop me a comment with what you thought of Venice or if you think these tips will be helpful in planning your visit.
 Learn more about responsible travel in Venice or spending the perfect day in Venice.

-Catch my blog on A Fairytale in Heidelberg.
+Catch my blog on how to spend 1 day in Heidelberg.

 Are you new here?
-Join thousands of other happy readers and subscribe to All about RosaLilla blog via email or Bloglovin’.
-The good news is that by signing up via email you will get my EXACT email template that I use to successfully pitch hotels for collaborations.
+Join thousands of other happy readers and subscribe to All about RosaLilla blog via email.
+The good news is that by signing up via email you will get exclusive travel deals straight to your inbox.
+The only other place that I publish these deals is on Instagram stories, so be sure to signup to get the heads up on amazing travel deals to save you money when booking.

 I also share everything about myself on Instagram with nothing held back so be sure to follow along there.